Need some ideas for conducting effective employee engagement activities?

 Sports bridges gap between people and cultivate a sense of brotherhood.
 Consider a sport where you can group your employees into different teams so that they cultivate team spirit when they play in a team.
 A simple table tennis game during a dull workday could be the turnaround for your employees.
 Foosball table perhaps?
 If some of these are beyond your budget for now, you can think of organizing games like cricket, basketball, throw-ball- to name a few during a particular season when the workload is less.
 Any of these games can be enjoyed without having to be really good at it, which, when you think of it, is actually a good thing.
 The whole point is to squash the monotony and create a feeling of oneness.
 Playing a sport together can create a sense of familiarity and helps breaks the ice immediately.

 3. Let Your Employees Speak Their Mind

-Allowing people to express their views or speaking their mind might look like something that is commonplace.
+Allowing people to express their views might look like something that is commonplace.
 Unfortunately, that is not the case as voices are muffled either due to gender or hierarchy.
 This does not allow people to give out ideas and it doesn’t let them be comfortable either.
 Create a situation in your office where people can speak without any fear of being judged or put down.
 Expect your employees to bring brilliant ideas for your company if the environment is open.
 Give them an outlet where discussions can be held, a kind of a roundtable meeting where anyone can set up an impromptu meeting with an agenda in mind.